 General information about the course:

 Course starts with a general introduction and introductory lectures.
 Because course is designed as an e-learning course, most of the work during semester is with peer instruction, where a teacher is giving continuous feedback individually as well as with general forum/video posts to the course participants.
-Course layout is designed so that each main module expects student’s active participation in forum where she/he should ask constructive questions in where some additional explanation is needed.
+Course layout is design so that each main module expects student’s active participation in forum where she/he should ask constructive questions in where some additional explanation is needed.
 Also they need to answer to their fellow student’s questions.
 Forum participation is graded against participation constructiveness.
 Each student should participate to be able to move forward in the course.
 Each module has its own self-assessment test.
-Additional contact hours are based on questions/topics where students need more help.
+Additional contact hours (webinars) are based on questions/topics where students need more help.
 Individual assessments are built upon student’s home area data.
-They start from preliminary design (using tools that enable grab base model data from any location digitally) and master that same data through various BIM cycles to get the general but practical idea about BIM workflows.
-Course ends with a project study, where each group (2 students in a group) play through a BIM Manager’s (or Client) role in where they have to master from sub-discipline model data a full BIM for infrastructure model, carrying out various analysis (like clash detection, 4D/5D analysis) and sending the finalized project for approval through model based commenting/collaboration workflows.
+They start from preliminary design (using tools that enable grab base model data from a given Estonian town) and master that same data through various BIM cycles to get the general but practical idea about BIM workflows.
 Based on students continuous activity recordings and feedback, course analytics is carried out.
 Some statistics is given in the sub-section.
-In Spring 2017 the course was carried out as a full 16 weeks course in TTK UAS in where the course was compulsory for full time and distant learning students.
-Statistics is based on those two different groups (total number of registrants: 38 students).
+From Spring 2019 the course was carried out as a full 16 weeks course in TalTech (previously only in TTK UAS).
+Statistics is based on different study groups.

-Course learning analytics based on two different study groups (distance learning, full time):Distance learning students
+Course learning analytics based on two different study groups (distance learning, full time):Open university students

-I have supervised one PhD student to successful completion and currently having two PhD students who plan to defend his thesis in late 2017 and in 2020 spring semester.
+I have supervised two PhD students to successful completion and currently co-supervising one PhD student who plan to defend his thesis in 2021.
 My goal during a supervision is to see that student is motivated to work on with a given subject.
 It is vital that understanding about the problem that she/he tries to solve has clear boundaries and it is supported by the research community.
 As such a successful problem solving starts from the investigations what has been carried out before, in other words from the state of the art literature review.
 Once that step is secured, and problem itself that student is trying to focus on, is unique – the process of finding and applying suitable solution methodology starts.
 In here it is important that student presents her/his findings publicly to develop presentation skills and getting feedback and encouragement that she/he is on right track.
 During a final stage of studies I see quite problematic that fine tuning of the thesis is less appreciated by the applicant.
 Somewhat understood but not accepted, because detailing and fine tuning plays important role what differentiates good work from superior piece of work.
 Therefore a supervisor should pay attention at that final time period very carefully and motivate students to keep going after several small but important revisions/additions.
 While supervising PhD students, my goal is to make the work internationally visible.
 Therefore I’m trying to find opponents that do have a great experience in the same topic area and can add value or constructive comments to the work itself.